gmonteith/farm-finance/README.md

 vim: `"qy$`

-Each time a change is made to the chapter/appendix/file it is saved and then the command in register "q" is run with '@q' to update the pdf.
+Each time a change is made to the chapter/appendix/file it is saved and then the command in register "q" is run with `@q` to update the pdf.

-The reason that the 'master-wip.ms' file is required is that the macro and layout files, shown below, are only sourced in the master and not in the individual chapters/appendices.
+The reason that the `master-wip.ms` file is required is that the macro and layout files, shown below, are only sourced in the master and not in the individual chapters/appendices.